Abu Yahya Abu Bakr II: Succession and Marinid invasion

 In the Spring of 1342 Abu Yahya Abu Bakr designated as his successor one of his sons, Abu-l Abbas Ahmad, who governed the South, and confirmed with his son-in-law Abu'l Hassan that he would support him.
 However, when Abu Yahya Abu Bakr died in October 1346, it was another of his sons, Abu Hafs Umar, who happened to be in Tunis, and he with the support of Ibn Tafragin he had himself proclaimed caliph with the title al-Nasr li-din Allah.
 Abu-l Abbas Ahmad marched on Tunis from the south and took the city, but he was soon killed by Abu Hafs Umar, who also killed his other brothers to remove any other rivals.

 As guarantor of the Hafsid succession, Abu'l Hasan invaded from Morocco in the Spring of 1347 to drive out the usurper.
-Abu Hafs Umar fled Tunis but was captured near Gabes and executed in August.
+Abu Hafs Umar fled Tunis but was captured near Gabès and executed in August.
 Abu'l Hasan made a triumphal entry into Tunis in September.
 It was during this time that his subject, the famous traveller Ibn Battuta visited Tunis on his return journey from the Hajj pilgrimage.
 However the Black Death ravaged the Hafsid domains in 1349 and his government was not popular.
 There were soon rebellions against Marinid rule, forcing him to abandon Tunis by ship in December 1349.
-Early in 1350 the Hafsid prince Al-Fadl of Bejaia was proclaimed caliph, but in July Ibn Tafragin returned and raised his brother Abu Ishaq Ibrahim II in his place, putting Al-Fadl to death.
+Early in 1350 the Hafsid prince Al-Fadl of Béjaïa was proclaimed caliph, but in July Ibn Tafragin returned and raised his brother Abu Ishaq Ibrahim II in his place, putting Al-Fadl to death.